-Odors are one of the more common issues for compost piles.
+Odors are one of the most common issues for compost piles.
 There are several potential causes, each with a different solution:

 - Putrid or rancid smell: Possible contamination from materials that should not have been added, such as meat or dairy products.
-Remove items and be more cautious about who adds what.
+Remove items and be more cautious about what is added.

 - Rotting or other bad odors: Anaerobic conditions.
 Mix up material with a pitchfork or shovel to improve airflow.

 You may also be able to reduce odors by covering the pile with a burlap cloth, but this does not solve the underlying issue (and may make it worse by blocking additional airflow.
 Covers can be helpful for other reasons, however, such as retaining heat and moisture, so it is worth considering.

 Pile Not Heating Up